LLM in Information Technology Law

 If you have any questions about the LLM in Information Technology Law by online learning please don't hesitate to contact us.

-The LLM in Information Technology Law offers an extensive collection of information technology law courses for you to choose from and the option to engage with a range of different subject areas, including: commercial law, intellectual property law, and medical law.
+The LLM in Information Technology Law offers an extensive collection of information technology law courses for you to choose from and the option to engage with a range of different subject areas, including commercial law and medical law.

 The programme consists of 180 credits, comprising taught courses worth 120 credits (60 credits per semester) and a 10,000 word dissertation worth 60 credits.
-Full programme details are available on the University Degree Programme Tables website.
+Full programme details for the 2023-24 academic year are available on the University Degree Programme Tables website.

 You must select between 80 and 120 credits from the following courses: